appseed-io/supermodular/README.md

 * **nl.x-services.plugins.socialsharing** - Share images, text, messages via Facebook, Twitter, Email, SMS, WhatsApp, etc using this plugin (https://github.com/EddyVerbruggen/SocialSharing-PhoneGap-Plugin.git).
 * **cordova-plugin-network-information** - This plugin provides an implementation of an old version of the Network Information API.
 It provides information about the device's cellular and wifi connection, and whether the device has an internet connection.
 * **cordova-plugin-whitelist** - This plugin implements a whitelist policy for navigating the application webview on Cordova 4.0
-* **cordova-plugin-camera** - This plugin defines a global navigator.camera object, which provides an API for taking pictures and for choosing images from the system's image library.
 * **cordova-plugin-transport-security** - Cordova / PhoneGap Plugin to allow 'Arbitrary Loads' by adding a declaration to the Info.plist file to bypass the iOS 9 App Transport Security

 ## Credits